facebook pixel

 How to join as a member?

-People with MS or rare neurological disease, their families or persons and societies supporting the work can join as members.
-The 25 member associations of the Neuro Society have in all more than 10,000 members.
+People with MS or rare neurological disease or essential tremor, their families or persons and societies supporting the work can join as members.
+The 26 member associations of the Neuro Society have in all almost 10,000 members.
 The member associations provide peer support to the patients and their families and bring chapter activities closer.

 Make a donation